-The database server creates data distributions, which provide information to the optimizer, any time the command UPDATE STATISTICS MEDIUM or UPDATE STATISTICS HIGH is executed.
-(You do not need to run UPDATE STATISTICS operations when the statistics are generated automatically.)
+The database server creates data distributions, which provide information to the optimizer, any time the UPDATE STATISTICS MEDIUM or UPDATE STATISTICS HIGH command is executed.

 Important:

 The database server creates data distributions by sampling a column's data, sorting the data, building distributions bins, and inserting the results into the sysdistrib system catalog table.